Mazunte, Oaxaca Mexico | A Tranquil Beach Town

 Three stools sit outside, under the palapa roof at Nutopia, a healthy restaurant in Mazunte.

 For the size of the town, I was pleasantly surprised by the variety of Mazunte restaurants.
 There are a lot of options for healthy food, vegetarian options, and of course seafood.
-However, as to be expected on the beach, prices weren’t exactly inexpensive.
+However, as to be expected on the beach, prices aren’t exactly inexpensive.

 On the first night, I thoroughly enjoyed Tribu for its seafood and vegetarian tacos.
 The make your own poke bowls at Nutopia were also delightful.
 And Doba has one of the most innovative menus in Mazunte whether you’re vegetarian, vegan, or simply health focused.